Timsel10/AE-D08-2021/README.md

 # AE-D08-2021
-Python GitHub for group D08 Q3/4 2021 Aerospace Engineering at TU Delft.
+Python GitHub for group D08 (2020/2021) Q3/4 Aerospace Engineering at TU Delft for the AE2223-I Test, Analysis & Simulation course.